404-Waifu-Not-Found/HackMITChina2026/readme.md

 - Focus on reducing context switching for learners
 - UI-first exploration for hackathon pre-submission

+---

 ## HackMIT Submission Narrative (Pre-Submission Draft)

+> [!IMPORTANT]
+> This narrative is written for pre-submission judging and describes the project at its current maturity level.

 ### Project Overview